Skip to Content

 How to grow sweet potato slips in soil

 The soil method, for me, is a much more reliable way of growing sweet potato slips.
-For this method, fill a seed tray with compost and lay the tuber on its side, burying it between a third and half its depth.
+Fill a seed tray with compost and lay the tuber on its side, burying it between a third and half its depth.
 Water the compost well and place it in a warm south-facing windowsill or propagator.

 Providing bottom heat with this method will speed up results.
-Although you will not see the root system being created due to the compost, it will grow much quicker than with the toothpick method.
+Although you will not see the root system created due to the compost, it will grow much quicker than the toothpick method.
 Keep the soil moist, allowing the shoots to grow to around 6 inches high.
-Like the toothpick method, the sweet potato tuber becomes more prolific as the root system grows.
+Like the toothpick method, the sweet potato tuber becomes more prolific as the root system develops.

 What to do with the sweet potato slips as they grow?

-With both the methods above, it is important to remove the slips from the potato, this has a few benefits for the potato.
+With both the methods above, it is essential to remove the slips from the potato; this has a few benefits for the potato.
 It allows it to keep producing new slips and prevents the potato from becoming exhausted.

 Remove slips from the potato when they reach a size of around 6 inches high.
-Simply snap them from the point where they join to the tuber.
-DO NOT CUT the slips, they must be torn from the tuber.
+Snap them from the point where they join to the tuber.
+Please DO NOT CUT the slips; they must be torn from the tuber.

-This will leave a little heel on the slip.
-Simply place these into a glass of water to start to root.
+This will leave a slight heel on the slip.
+Place these into a glass of water to start to root.
 Over about 7-10 days, a root system appears.
 This is when you can pot them up like any other seed start.

 Do sweet potato slips need to be rooted before planting?

 Alternatively, you could skip this process and pot up immediately after breaking them off the mother tuber.
 I prefer to see them rooting before potting them up.
-It allows me to know a good root system is being formed before using resources and time on a plant that might not make it.
+It lets me know a sound root system is being formed before using resources and time on a plant that might not make it.

 sweet potato slip in a pot